mm80843/T3.5/docs/Benef/PBN__Benef_1228.md

 # __Public health improvement__

-## Name of the Benefit

-Recognizing the health consequences of climate change enhances the perception of urgency and motivates action to mitigate climate change.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from healthier populations, reduced healthcare costs, and increased economic stability.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1374.md)